Mandible Bone (Lower Jaw): Anatomy, Function, and Common Problems

 Temporomandibular Joint Disorders (TMD)

-TMD is a common jaw disorder that affects the temporomandibular joint (TMJ).
-It can cause symptoms such as:
+TMD is a common jaw disorder that affects the temporomandibular joint and the muscles around it.7 Symptoms include:

 - Jaw pain and stiffness